-The quick version is this: document version control is a way of making sure you know which is the current iteration of a document.
+Document version control is the process of tracking and managing different versions (or drafts) of a document so you know which is the current iteration of a file.

 Version control is used for lots of project management documents as well as other assets.

 You’ll come it across it in other areas of your work as well, particularly in coding, where developers need to keep meticulous logs of what’s been changed and what version is the current version of the code.

 In that environment it’s part of project configuration management.
 The main elements of configuration management aren’t that different when we’re talking specifically about documents.

-I honestly thought I already had covered that in the blog – it’s certainly the subject of a chapter in my book, Shortcuts to Success: Project Management in the Real World.
+I honestly thought I already had covered this topic on the blog – it’s certainly the subject of a chapter in my book, Shortcuts to Success: Project Management in the Real World.

 Why is version control important?